Bleschke/IOT-Geiger-Counter/README.md

 # IoT-Geiger-Counter
-An Adafruit Feather Huzzah with a Feather OLED expansion will be connected to a MightyOhm Geiger Counter (kit).
-The Feather Huzzah is programmed to display uS/hr, CPS, and CPM on both a webpage and the oled screen.

 Brian Leschke 2017

 - Update 8/9/2017:  Formed project idea
 - Update 8/11/2017: Geiger Counter built
 - Update 8/12/2017: Merge and custom code completed!
 Adafruit Parts built.
 Working Release!
--

 NOTE: Personal webpage not yet implemented.
 This may be done in the future.

 Future Ideas